 From 1994 to 1997, Dr. Waltz was appointed to the Florida Governor’s Commission on Minimum Standards for Batterer’s Intervention Program for domestic violence abusers.
 Her expertise led to her becoming an expert witness, providing testimony in cases involving domestic violence and has served as a consultant to a variety of domestic violence programs.

 In 1996, she was named Social Worker of the Year by the Broward Unit of the National Association of Social Workers for her outstanding work in this community.

-Besides domestic abuse issues, Dr. Waltz has worked with men and women on a variety of problems including anxiety, stress, depression, relationships and loss.
-She uses both counseling and clinical hypnotherapy techniques (including Rapid Trauma Resolution) to achieve results when dealing with most difficult issues.
+Besides domestic abuse issues, Dr. Waltz worked with men and women on a variety of problems including anxiety, stress, depression, relationships and loss.
+She used both counseling and clinical hypnotherapy techniques (including Rapid Trauma Resolution) to achieve results when dealing with most difficult issues.
 Many of her patients cite immediate and definitive examples of progress with Dr. Waltz.

 Dr. Waltz has been published in professional journals such as the Journal of Family Violence, the Florida Bar Journal and the American Bar Associations Family Advocate.
 She has provided clinical services in West Virginia, Kentucky, the Caribbean and Fort Lauderdale.